Axicabtagene Ciloleucel (Yescarta™)

 This medication is a CD19-directed genetically-modified autologous (self-directed) T cell immunotherapy cancer treatment.
 T cells, a component of your immune system, are removed from your body through an IV line by a process called leukapheresis.
 In a lab, they add a chimeric antigen receptor (CAR) to your T cells.
-These T cells are reinfused into the body.
+These T cells are infused back into your body.
 CAR gives the T cells the ability to identify, attack and kill cancer cells.

 How to Take Axicabtagene Ciloleucel